sktime/sktime/GOVERNANCE.rst

 Authorship and maintainership of algorithms
 -------------------------------------------

-In sktime, algorithms are encapsulated in classes and inherit from our `BaseEstimator` class and when feasible written in a separate file.
+Authors and maintainers of algorithms have special rights and duties with regard to changes and maintenance of their algorithms and associated documentation, including doc strings and tutorial notebooks.

-Authors and maintainers of algorithms have special rights and duties with regard to changes and maintenance of their algorithms and associated documentation, including tutorial notebooks.
+Algorithms are encapsulated in classes.
+To faciliate authorship and maintainership questions, each algorithm is written in a separate file.

 The author is the contributor who implements and contributes the algorithm to the project.
 The maintainer is the contributor who is responsible for maintaining an algorithm and the first point of contact for users and other contributors for all issues, questions, and proposals regarding their algorithm.
 The author automatically becomes the first maintainer of the algorithm.